Azure/azure-sdk-for-java/sdk/openai/azure-ai-openai-assistants/README.md

 # Azure OpenAI: OpenAI Assistants client library for Java

-> **NOTE**: This is a preview version of the Azure SDK library for OpenAI Assistants.
-The Azure OpenAI service does not
-> yet include Assistants features and this project is thus currently for sole use with OpenAI's `api.openai.com` endpoints.
-> [OpenAI's Assistants API](https://platform.openai.com/docs/api-reference/assistants) is tagged as beta and both the
-> API surface and this library's representation are subject to change.

 The Azure OpenAI Assistants client library for Java is an adaptation of OpenAI's REST APIs that provides an idiomatic interface and rich integration with the rest of the Azure SDK ecosystem.
 It will connect to Azure OpenAI resources *or* to the non-Azure OpenAI inference endpoint, making it a great choice for even non-Azure OpenAI development.